Robin and Janette Johnson are New Zealand born Australians and when not traveling, reside on the Mornington Peninsula, Victoria Australia.

 They have a passion for revival, longing to see fresh and dynamic outpourings of the Holy Spirit.
 Over the years they have witnessed revivals and continue to experience and encounter the Holy Spirit, seeing people saved, healed and encounter miracles through the power of Jesus’ name.

 They are a unique and dynamic apostolic ministry team with experience in church leadership, pastoral ministry and missions.
-For over 25 years they have been ministering across SE Asia, involved in teaching and training leaders, preaching and witnessing the outpouring of the Holy Spirit in various places.
+For over 25 years they have been ministering in a number of various nations across SE Asia, mainly involved in teaching and training leaders, preaching and also witnessing the outpouring of the Holy Spirit in various places.
 In recent years Mozambique and Panama have also become ministry destinations.

 Together they share in the commitment for teaching, training and raising believers to discover, walk and live in their full potential while serving Christ in the power of the Holy Spirit.